Hollywood-6ft/carevoice/README.md

 You can also edit the Path's prompt template to be whatever you like!

+## Features

+### Dark Mode
+The app includes an automatic dark mode that detects your system preferences:
+- Automatically switches between light and dark mode based on your device settings
+- Manual toggle available in the navigation bar
+- Remembers your preference using local storage
+- Smooth transitions between modes

 ## Technologies used
 This doesn't really matter, but is useful for the AI to understand more about this project.
 We are using the following technologies
 - React with Next.js 14 App Router